modelscope/FunASR/examples/openai_api/POSTMAN.md

 # Postman Collection for the FunASR OpenAI-Compatible API

 Use the Postman collection when you want to verify a private FunASR speech API before wiring it into Dify, n8n, an agent framework, or an internal service.
+If you prefer schema-driven imports, use the [OpenAPI spec](OPENAPI.md).

 ## Import